Yucatan's Bird-Watching and Nature Lovers' Dream Eco-Experience at Hacienda Chichen Resort, Chichen Itza, Yucatan, Mexico

 it flies with his small flock from tree top to tree top.

-Endemic to Yucatan, the Orange Oriole is a regular resident at our Bird Refuge, Chichen Itza, Yucatan, MexicoOn tall tree branches you will find the Orange Oriole, Icterus auratus, an endemic bird species found only in Yucatan Peninsula.
+Yucatan endemic birds: Orange Oriole a regular resident at Hacienda Chichen Bird Refuge, Chichen Itza, Yucatan, MexicoOn tall tree branches you will find the Orange Oriole, Icterus auratus, an endemic bird species found only in Yucatan Peninsula.
 The male all body is covered with bright deep yellow with under hues of orange plumage; the wings are black with clearly marked white bands, the eye and neck have some areas of black plumage.
 It inhabits low forest and areas with fruit and flower trees, eats nectar, insects, seeds, and a few seeds.
 Nests with other birds of its kind, sociable and adapted, the Orange oriole, weaves impressive nests from plant fibers and tree or grass cuts; its nest are large, made out of straw and dry sticks artistically woven to hang.

-Birding in Yucatan is best at Hacienda Chichen's Bird Refuge and Mayan Jungle Reserve if you wish to observe this lovely hummingbird.Mexican Sheartail hummingbird, Doricha eliza, only found
+Yucatan birding at Hacienda Chichen's Bird Refuge observe many Doricha eliza hummingbirdsMexican Sheartail hummingbird, Doricha eliza, only found

 in Mexico's subtropical shrub-land rural gardens, seldom in few

-known about the Mexican Sheartail hummingbird behavior; feeds
+about the Mexican Sheartail hummingbird behavior; feeds on

-Rose Throated Becard can be observed at Hacienda Chichen's Bird Refuge, Chichen Itza, Yucatan, Mexico
+Rose Throated Becard: birds observed at Hacienda Chichen's Bird Refuge, Chichen Itza, Yucatan, Mexico

 Rose-throated becard, Pachyramphus aglaiae, is a winter migratory resident easy to spot at Hacienda Chichen Bird Refuge and beautiful gardens.
-Rose-throated becards are small flycatcher birds with gray upperparts, large head with a black feather cap, a fairly large pale rose-red throat spot, and pale gray underparts.
-Rose throated becards love to catche insects in flight and eat larvae, fruits and small wild berries.
-Their flight is often for short distances with rapid shallow wingbeats.
-Rose-throated becard lays two to six white with brown blotches eggs and builds large foot-long globular nests, wi
+Rose-throated becards are small flycatcher birds with gray upperparts, large head with a black feather cap, a fairly large pale rose-red throat spot, and pale gray under-parts.
+Rose throated becards love to catch insects in flight and eat larvae, fruits and small wild berries.
+Their flight is often for short distances with rapid shallow wing-beats.
+Rose-throated becard lays two to six white with brown blotches eggs and builds large foot-long globular nests in spring.

 a rather large bird averaging 46 cm long.
 A shy bird